 But why wrap a bicycle with an intricate frame and small curves?

 There are actually several reasons you would choose to vinyl wrap your bike:

 The price of bicycles, especially quality-made custom bikes, keeps getting higher, and riders are concerned about protecting their investment.
 Vinyl wraps for frame protection offer a way to put somewhat of an invisible armor on your bicycle.

-These clear protective wraps are designed to provide protection from stone chips, scrapes, chain slap, cable and boot rub.
+These clear protective wraps are designed to provide protection from stone chips, scrapes,

 Many companies that manufacture protective vinyl wraps offer custom-shaped pieces that are bike-specific, or you can purchase larger sheets for a general DIY project.